eavelardev/learn-answers/README.md

 # learn-answers
 Program to learn the answers of a set of questions

-I think that one of the best ways to learn new things y through repetion, for that reason I did this program for learn the answers of a set of questions in a fun way, importing that information from a JSON.
+I think that one of the best ways to learn new things is through repetition, for that reason I did this program to learn the answers of a set of questions in a fun way, importing that information from a JSON.

 ## Using